This the multi-page printable view of this section. Click here to print.

 Step by step how to setup Intercompany for Project and Time entries

-When setting up Pryme Intercompany Projects, it’s crucial to follow a structured approach to ensure that both the sending and receiving companies are properly configured for transferring projects and time entries.
+When setting up Pryme Intercompany Projects, it is essential to follow a structured approach to ensure proper configuration of both sending and receiving companies for transferring projects and time entries.
 The process involves setting up Parties, Topics, and Subscriptions in the correct order.
-Below is a step-by-step guide to help you through the setup process.
+Below is a step-by-step guide to help with the setup process.

-In Pryme Intercompany Project, you can transfer data using two pre-defined templates.
-You can use these templates either separately or in combination, depending on the types of data you want to transfer between companies.
-Read more about it here.
+In Pryme Intercompany Projects, data can be transferred using two pre-defined templates.
+These templates can be used separately or in combination, depending on the types of data being transferred between companies.
+More details can be found here.

-• Time Entries - This template is used for transferring just the time entries.
+• Time Entries: This template is used for transferring time entries.

-For two-ways data transfer, set up the Topics and Subscriptions in both companies.
+For bi-directional data transfer, set up the Topics and Subscriptions in both companies.

 Parties